rwaldron/tc39-notes/es7/2017-01/jan-25.md

 JHD: If it is error.prototype.stack then the stack information is directly attached to the error object.
 That can be sent across realms.
 If you do not have the stack accessor and you have something like System.get.stack

 MM: No, you understood it except the use of Realm.
 If you are in different realms those could have different "Error.prototype.stack"s.
 For residents of one realm running with different global scopes, because of the different get stack string functions they see, they could have different views of how they map to source positions.
 If it is on error.prototype.stack, you cannot deny access to it diferentially across  realms.
 You also can virtualize differently for residents of the same realm.
-It's also a security concern, an adversary can look at how the stack was populated. <lost it>
+It's also a security concern, an adversary can look at how the stack was populated.

 MM: In all four browsers, if you create an error object and you say error.stack you'll get a string that gives you information about the call chain.